The Geeze & Me

 ...signed a recording contract at age 16, became recording artist with Capitol Records, 8 albums, staff writer with A & M, singing duo "Hedge & Donna" @ Carnegie Hall, the Greek Theatre, The Troubadour, talk shows (The Tonight Show, Merv Griffin, etc.), variety shows (Smothers Bros., etc.) Played the lead in film "The Legend of Hillbilly John."
 Now back on the boards, writing all music & lyrics and co-writing the book for The Geeze & Me.

-Recently appearing in Sunday in the Park with George, (which won a 2016 Craig Noel Award from the SD Critics Circle) after years of extensive stage work and cabaret/concerts, we're lucky to have this powerhouse actress and vocal talent who appeared in Into the Woods, Frankie and Johnny in the Claire de Lune, Women Behind Bars, A Christmas Carol, and The Devlin Show.
-For more: http://www.ma4sd.com/service/devlin/
+Formerly appearing in Sunday in the Park with George, (which won a 2016 Craig Noel Award from the SD Critics Circle) after extensive stage work and cabaret/concerts, Devlin appeared in Into the Woods, Frankie and Johnny in the Claire de Lune, Women Behind Bars, A Christmas Carol, and The Devlin Show and will soon be seen in The Spitfire Grill at North Coast Rep. For more: http://www.ma4sd.com/service/devlin/

 GABRIELA NELSON (Sherry)